 The district promotes high expectations for success and provides students with a safe, caring, and nurturing environment.
 Wayne-Westland students develop the character, confidence, and values needed to become productive citizens in a global marketplace.

 Extraordinary results occur when schools and communities work together.
 Wayne-Westland assures every student a high-quality education and a jump-start on career and college futures.

-The Wayne-Westland Community Schools is comprised of eleven elementary schools (K-5), two upper elementary schools (6), two middle schools (7-8), two high schools (9-12) and an ultra-modern facility for career/technical training.
+The Wayne-Westland Community Schools is comprised of eleven elementary schools (K-5), three middle schools (6-8), two high schools (9-12) and an ultra-modern facility for career/technical training.

 Our Early Childhood Center serves children from zero to age five.
 They can help you choose from many free programs, the right preschool program, for your child.
 The district offers elementary Talented and Gifted programs (TAG).
 High school students choose both advanced placement classes and earn direct college credit for free.

 Our award-winning Career-Technical Center offers 19 programs to high school students including Emergency Medical Technician, Health Occupations, Robotics, Construction Technology, Culinary Arts and Alternative Energies.

 In recent years, the district has implemented and expanded many programs.
 These programs include classroom technology, world language classes beginning at the elementary level, life skills curriculum which teaches character development, gifted and talented classrooms and before and after school programs.